 b.
 Appeals from Magistrate Court to Circuit Court are handled differently.
 According to SDCL 15-38-33 (Rule 5(b)) "...the appellant shall petition the circuit court for an order that a transcript of the verbatim record of the proceedings be prepared."
 The court reporter does not sign any endorsement of receipt of the transcript order, nor file any form stating when the transcript has been filed.
-The court reporter has 30 days to file the transcript, not 45, and the transcript is filed with the circuit court clerk only, not with the Supreme Court.
-DO NOT send a PDF file to the SCClerkBriefs email address, and DO NOT send an endorsement of transcript order to the Supreme Court clerk.
+The court reporter has 30 days to efile the transcript, not 45, and the transcript is efiled through File & Serve under the circuit court case number only, not with the Supreme Court.